dmvaldman/PRObedding/readme.md

 # PRObedding

 A simple library for extracting directions in text emebdding space.
 Supports binary and multiclass classification on any HuggingFace text dataset using OpenAI embeddings.
+Other models coming soon.

 ## Why?

 Have you ever wondered if there is a "spam/not spam" direction in embedding space?
 You can often train a linear classifier (ie a probe) on text embeddings and uncover a stable "direction" which can be used for downstream purposes.
-To classify any text embedding, all you essentially need to do is do a dot product against its with a direction.
+To classify any text embedding, all you need to do pretty much is dot product against it with a direction.

 It turns out that a simple linear classifier over OpenAI embeddings is competitive with current SoTA classifiers.